 Scotland's first forest park was Argyll Forest Park, established in 1935.
 Of all the forest park destinations, Argyll is perhaps the wildest, with steep slopes and deep glens formed due to the park's presence on the Highland Boundary Fault Line.
 This makes for some dramatic scenery, and the park is a great destination for photographers and dedicated hill walkers alike.
 It also contains some of Scotland's oldest ancient woodlands, with oaks and other trees hundreds of years old at spots like Glenbranter (also a popular spot for cross-country cycling).

-From the rugged beauty of the Arrochar Alps to the towering trees of Benmore, home to a fascinating Botanic Garden, Argyll Forest and the Cowal peninsula are full of hidden gems, like the dramatic, glacier-carved ravine at Puck's Glen.
+The towering trees of Benmore, home to a fascinating Botanic Garden, are a good place to start your adventure, in the shadow of the the rugged, beautiful Arrochar Alps.
+Argyll Forest and the Cowal peninsula are full of hidden gems, like the dramatic, glacier-carved ravine at Puck's Glen.
 A steep climb past dozens of whispering waterfalls, it really is a magical place, offering spectacular views at the trail's end.
 The peaceful beach at Ardentinny is great for a picnic or a short stroll, and if you have an interest in the planting and forestry side of what we do, a visit to the tree nursery at Kilmun Arboretum is a must.
-Check out the Argyll Forest Park map to help you plan your trip.

 Galloway Forest Park